Unsure about current trends in CV writing? The answer is simpler than you think!

 “Do you always write your CV in the third person?” — Martin B.

 In short, you don't always have to write your CV in the third person – both the first and the third are acceptable.

-However, the secret to great CV writing is removing the use of pronouns entirely; you don't need to use 'I', 'he' or 'she' because its use is implied.
+However, the secret to great CV writing is removing the use of pronouns entirely; candidates don't need to use "I," "he," or "she," because its use is implied.
 After all, you're writing a CV about your skills and experience.

-Let's zoom in on this line from a CV: 'I managed a stock room of 10,000+ items'.
+Let's take a look at this line from a CV: "I managed a stock room of 10,000+ items."
 It's a nice line that's written in the first person and displays management skills on a large scale.

 We'll review your CV for correct pronoun usage.
-Submit for a free CV critique today!
+Submit for a free CV review today!